-Importantly, the increase in the salary threshold establishing exemption from overtime pay scheduled to become effective January 1, 2025, will no longer go into effect.
+Importantly, the increase in the salary threshold establishing exemption from overtime pay, which was scheduled to become effective January 1, will no longer go into effect.
 As a result, employers need not adjust their payrolls to comply with this salary threshold increase.

 FLSA Overtime Exemption